€25.00 – €70.00

 Invite a calming and stylish presence to your home with a spathiphyllum peace lily – the popular tropical plant with year-round moon-shaped flowers that hover over magnificent glossy foliage.
 And bearing in mind its longevity, this is a plant you’ll be able to enjoy for years to come.

-Dimensions: our spathiphyllum is available in one size – 75cm.
+Dimensions: our spathiphyllum is available in 3 sizes: medium, large and extra large

 Spathiphyllum: Plant Guide